 Because boat cleaning is often done on or near coastal waters, environmentally harmful cleaning products can mean big water quality problems.
 Luckily, you can also clean your boat, inside and out, with natural ingredients.
 For specifics, see:

-- The California Coastal Commission's Simple Household Alternatives to Boat Cleaning and Maintenance Products.
+- The California Division of Boating and Waterway's Simple Household Alternatives to Boat Cleaning and Maintenance Products.

 - CZM's Massachusetts Clean Marina Guide, particularly the Boater Fact Sheets.